devRabbani/db-tips/tips.md

 - asdasd asd asd sad asdasd asdsad.
 - Normalize youasdasd as d asd sa d asd.
 - Hhs asdhhasdh asdjsajdj as
+- Add this line as a new topic